 4. Dig in to Mexican Cuisine

-I’ll give you one good piece of advice about coming to Mexico City – don’t come here when you’re on a diet!
+I’ll give you one good piece of advice about your upcoming trip to Mexico City – don’t come here when you’re on a diet!
 Eating your way across the city is definitely one of the best things you can do in Mexico City.

 From al pastor tacos on the street, to trendy markets with fusion cuisine, to fine-dining restaurants, there’s something good to eat around every corner in Mexico City.